WisdomTree Multi Asset Issuer Public Limited Company Programme for the issuance of Collateralised ETP Securities

 |Principal Amount

-Payments in respect of redemptions of any fractions arising out of the Consolidations are expected to be made by Monday 23 November 2020.

-Annex 1 to this announcement, entitled “Existing and New Security Identifiers for Trading Lines of The Affected Securities” sets out the new ISINs, SEDOLs and WKN codes for the Consolidated Securities of each class which will become effective from the open of business on the Effective Date.
+Annex 1 to this announcement, entitled “Existing and New Security Identifiers for Trading Lines of The Affected Securities” sets out the new ISINs, SEDOLs and WKN codes for the Split Securities of each class which will also become effective from the open of business on the Effective Date.

 Terms used in this announcement and not otherwise defined bear the same meanings as where used in the First Announcement or, if not defined therein, in the prospectus of the Issuer relating inter alia to the Affected Securities dated 2 September 2020.